MANU-de/rag_chatbot/README.md

-Project Structure and Documentation:
+Project Structure and Documentation: (see code)

-     Adding more advanced ReAct or CoT reasoning if needed for complex queries.
+     Project Structure and Documentation_ rag_chatbot_project_.md